Register of Electors

 Under these regulations, anyone who fails to observe these conditions is committing a criminal offence.
 The penalty is a fine of up to £5,000.

-The edited register is publicly available and can be bought, in whole or in part, and used for any purpose.
-Information on the cost of buying the edited register is available from Electoral Services.
+The open register is publicly available and can be bought, in whole or in part, and used for any purpose.
+Information on the cost of buying the open register is available from Electoral Services.